abwaocollins/CSV-Customer-Record-Validator/README.md

 ## Assumptions

-1. Telephone numbers are considered valid if they consist of 12 digits.
+1. Telephone numbers in the csv file are from Nigeria, Kenya and Sierra leone.
 2. If multiple errors occur on a single line, they are returned as a list of errors.
 3. The application returns JSON data after the validation process.